bugcrowd/templates/submissions/description/insufficient_security_configurability/verification_of_contact_method_not_required/template.md

-# Verification of Contact Method Not Required

-## Overview of the Vulnerability

 The overall security of an application is diminished when accounts are not properly verified upon creation of a new contact method, such as an email address.
 The lack of verification for the contact method allows an attacker to associate their own email address with a user's account which can lead to phishing and impersonation attacks, or account squatting.

 ## Business Impact